terkelg/prompts/readme.md

 Type: `Function`

-Preanswer questions by passing an object with answers to `prompts.override`.
+Answer questions by passing an object with answers to `prompts.override`.
 Powerful when combined with arguments of process.

 **Example**